The Spouse / Mate / Partner of the Narcissist

 All my women felt that something was wrong with me, that something was missing in the relationship such as it was, but they couldn’t quite place their collective finger on it.
 I simply absented myself because I regarded full-fledged intimate relationships as both a colossal waste of my precious time and the manifestation of socially-sanctioned mediocrity.
 There had always been a discrepancy in expectations which led to inevitable breakups and acrimony.”

-female psychopath as his source of secondary supply ("intimate"
+narcissist targets a female psychopath as his source of secondary supply

-partner)?
+("intimate" partner)?
 He ends up being traumatized by her.
-Why & how?
+Why &

 The psychopath challenges & obliterates the narcissist's grandiose self-perceptions & assumptions, especially his fantasy of being unique.